rust-lang/rfcs/active/0000-auto-tupling-at-call-sites.md

 My original proposal that I posted to [discuss] did not have "auto-unit'ing".
 Instead it used a more general notion of auto-tupling, where all omitted arguments where replaced with a single unit `()` value.
-While this orignally appealed to me, "auto-unit'ing" allow for clean code in many cases.
+While this originally appealed to me, "auto-unit'ing" allow for clean code in many cases.

 [discuss]: http://discuss.rust-lang.org/t/pre-rfc-auto-tupling-at-call-sites/175/